needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 The request will be then consumed at runtime by the [NetworkStreamReceiveSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamReceiveSystem.html).

+> [!NOTE]
+> If you encounter runtime errors, open the PlayMode Tools window and re-enter Play Mode.
+> If worlds exist, then bootstrapping (see above) is creating the worlds automatically.
+> If the server world is already listening, and/or the client world already connecting, then auto-connection (see above) is already enabled.
+You will therefore need to modify your bootstrap to disable auto-connection to support manual connection workflows.

-## Network simulator
+### Network simulator

-Unity Transport provides a [SimulatorUtility](playmode-tool.md#networksimulator), which is available (and configurable) in the Netcode package.
-Access it via `Multiplayer > Play Mode Tools`.
+Unity Transport provides a [SimulatorUtility](playmode-tool.md#networksimulator), which is available (and configurable) in the Netcode for Entities package.
+Access it via **Multiplayer** > **PlayMode Tools** in the Editor.

 We strongly recommend that you frequently test your gameplay with the simulator enabled, as it more closely resembles real-world conditions.

 ## Listening for client connection events

-We provide a `public NativeArray<NetCodeConnectionEvent>.ReadOnly ConnectionEventsForTick` collection (via the `NetworkStreamDriver` singleton), allowing you to iterate over (and thus react to) client connection events on the client and server.
+There is a `public NativeArray<NetCodeConnectionEvent>.ReadOnly ConnectionEventsForTick` collection (via the `NetworkStreamDriver` singleton), allowing you to iterate over (and thus react to) client connection events on the client and server.

+These events only persist for a single `SimulationSystemGroup` tick, and are reset during `NetworkStreamConnectSystem` and `NetworkStreamListenSystem` respectively.
+If your system runs _after_ these aforementioned system's jobs execute, you'll receive notifications on the same tick that they were raised.
+However, if you query this collection _before_ this system's jobs execute, you'll be iterating over the previous tick's values.

 ```csharp
 // Example System: